Education in Gabon: Universities and higher institutions in Gabon

-Academic Scholarships for Gabon Students
+Academic scholarships for Gabon students

 In 1967, the government of Gabon created an academic scholarship program for college eligible students.
 All students who passed the baccalaureate exams were eligible for a scholarship if accepted at any public or private university anywhere in the world.
 The scholarship provided full tuition support and housing and food assistance to students.
 Funding for the program came from the budget of the Ministry of Finance.

 In 1981, the government created a free standing agency "Direction Generale des Bourses et Stages"(DGBS), to regulate and administer the scholarship.
 The DGBS introduced several reforms to the program, the most notable in 1990, which set stricter rules for eligibility.

-La Bourse and other Government Programs
+La Bourse and other government programs

 The government of Gabon has implemented several programs dating back to the late 1960s aimed at encouraging education.
 The most enduring program of the Ministry of Education is the secondary education stipend.
 Primary school students who pass the CEP and the Concours are eligible once enrolled in 6e for a government stipend delivered every trimester, as long as they maintain a passing overall grade throughout their secondary path.
 Students who did not pass the Concours are not allowed the stipend on the first trimester in 6e, but become eligible as long as they maintain a passing grade thereafter.
 Funding for the stipend comes from the Ministry of Education budget.
-The stipend is commonly referred to as "La Bourse" and is the most popular program among students, who have started riots when the government failed to deliver the money on time.
+The stipend is commonly referred to as La Bourse and is the most popular program among students, who have started riots when the government failed to deliver the money on time.
 The second most popular program has been free bussing of any students wearing a school uniform.
 This program is very popular among parents due to the long distances children have to travel to go to school.
 A proposal in 2006 to terminate the program drew the ire of parents and then President Omar Bongo personally guaranteed the program would go on.

 Another program was to deliver school supplies to primary and secondary school students at the beginning of the school year.
 This program was stopped in 1990 due to lack of funding.
 Yet another program was the delivery and administration of school uniforms to all students enrolled in public schools.
-This program has been stopped several times, but has been revived as of the school year 2010–2011.
+This program has been stopped several times, but has been revived as of the 2010–2011 school year.